 (1) If, in respect of a subsisting permit or subsisting pipeline licence, being a permit or licence in respect of an area or route that is partly within the adjacent area (within the meaning of this Act), a circumstance referred to in section 105(1)(a), (b), (c) or (d) of the Commonwealth Act existed immediately before the commencement of this Act, section 105 of this Act applies in relation to the new permit or new pipeline licence arising out of that subsisting permit or subsisting pipeline licence as if the grounds upon which, under subsection (1) of that section, the new permit or new pipeline licence may be cancelled, in whole or in part, included the existence, immediately before the commencement of this Act, of that circumstance in relation to that subsisting permit or subsisting pipeline licence.

-(2) In subclause (1) the terms “subsisting permit” and “subsisting pipeline licence” have the same meanings as they have in clause 1(1) of Schedule 3.
+(2) In subclause (1) the terms subsisting permit and subsisting pipeline licence have the same meanings as they have in clause 1(1) of Schedule 3.

 5. Application of section 107 to certain areas